jmuddappa/art-gan-erator/README.md

 Result of the text-to-image application are stored in the static folder in root directory.
 To style the image with a custom style, add an image titled as: "style.png" to the folder.

-    sudo nvidia-docker run --rm -v ~/art-gan-erator:/images albarji/neural-style --content static/0_s_0_g2.png --style static/style.png
+    sudo nvidia-docker run --rm -v ~/art-gan-erator:/images albarji/neural-style --content static/0_s_0_g2.png --style static/style.png --output output

 Different strengths of the style can be applied by adding the option ss as follows:

     --ss 0.75 1 1.25

 Each number will generate an image with given style strength.
 Smaller numbers reduce the amount of style applied to the generated image.
 Experimenting with these numbers I found 0.75-1 to be a good sweet spot for producing good bird-art images.
+Styled images are stored in the output folder.

 ## Results